masaiful/11/about.md

 That's a drawing of me by the singularly talented [Mark Vollenweider](https://www.markjvollenweider.com) of Iowa City.

-Absolutely _none_ of the views expressed here reflect those of any of my employers OK?
+Absolutely none of the views expressed here reflect those of any of my employers.

 <!-- Last built {{ "" | timestamp }} -->